Amateur Radio Testing Group : N1ART

 Novice Class (Grandfathered)

-The Novice Class operator license is for persons who have passed a 5 wpm Morse code test, but only the first part of the written exam formerly required for the Technician Class.
-Novice privileges include the same four HF bands as what the current Technician Class is entitled, as well as parts of the 1.25 meter and 23 cm bands.
+The Novice Class operator license is for persons who had passed a 5 wpm Morse code test, but only the first part of a written exam formerly required for the Technician Class.
+Novice privileges include the same four HF bands as what the current Technician Class is entitled, but on higher bands only have access to parts of the 1.25 meter and 23 cm bands.

 Technician Plus (Now Obsolete)